tursodatabase/examples/README.md

 ## Development

+Run `npm install` to install the project's dependencies.

 Run `npm run start` to authenticate this workers project with your Cloudflare account and initiate the dev server.